SudhinPillai26/Big_Johns_SQL_PowerBI_Project/README.md

 Queries to help building charts to visualize various aspect of pizza sales to gain insight and understand key trends:

-1. Daily Trend for Total Orders: For this we created a bar chart that displays the daily trend of total orders over a specifc time period.
-This chart will help the business identify any patterns or fluctuations in order volumes on a daily basis.
+1. Daily Trend for Total Orders: We created a bar chart to visualize the daily trend of total orders over a specific period, helping the business identify patterns and fluctuations in order volumes.
 ```sql

 SELECT